rokonhaque/GitIntoGitHub/README.md

 And resolved my problem

 pull is always the right approach but one exception could be when you are trying to convert a none-Git file system to a Github repository.
-There you would have to force the first commit in.
+There you would have to force the first commit in.<br>
 <b>
 git init <br>
 git add README.md<br>